Fresh is Best Dog Food Review

 The second ingredient is chicken heart.
 Although it doesn’t sound very appetizing, heart tissue is pure muscle — all meat.
 It’s naturally rich in quality protein, minerals and complex B vitamins, too.

-The fourth ingredient includes chicken gizzard.
-The gizzard is a low-fat, meaty organ found in the digestive tract of birds and assists in grinding up a consumed food.
+The next ingredient includes chicken gizzard.
+The gizzard is a low-fat, meaty organ found in the digestive tract of birds and assists in grinding up consumed food.
 This item is considered a canine dietary delicacy.

 The next four items include a series of nutrient-rich vegetables and fruit…